Robust Spectral Watermark for Synthetic Tabular Data: Experiments

-\begin{enumerate}[leftmargin=*] \item Flips in low-cardinality categorical variables are rare under \textsc{Tab-Drw}.
-In a 5K-row table, we typically observe only around 30 such cases. \item Nearly half of the flipped samples are misclustered before watermarking, suggesting that the watermark embedding improves rather than disrupts their semantic coherence. \item Among the remaining aligned samples that flip, we find that they tend to lie close to the cluster boundary.
-Across the three table examples, their average distance to the boundary is $0.29$, compared with $0.77$ for the other samples.
-This indicates that even when a flip occurs, the resulting ``gender'' value remains semantically meaningful. \end{enumerate}
+\begin{enumerate}[leftmargin=*] \item Flips in low-entropy categorical variables are rare under \textsc{Tab-Drw}.
+In a 5K-row table, we typically observe only around 30 such cases. \item Nearly half of the flipped samples are already misclustered before watermarking, indicating that the embedding process does not introduce semantic inconsistency and may even improve alignment with other features. \item For the remaining flipped samples whose original labels align with their assigned cluster labels, the samples tend to lie close to the cluster boundary.
+Across the three table pairs, their average boundary distance is $0.29$, compared with $0.77$ for the remaining samples, suggesting that the resulting flips are confined to semantically ambiguous regions. \end{enumerate}